The Biggest Reason For Failure On The Transformation Journey

 To accelerate your results, you need to stay coachable through a growth mindset.
 Adopt the identity of someone who wants to accept feedback and seek improvement.
 Being fixed in your old ways will lead to the same results that have failed to serve you in the past.
 Being growth-oriented means answering the questions that may trigger you and using the answers to find the hidden lifestyle solution that may have evaded you thus far.

-Fear of Accountability
+Fear Of Accountability

-The word coachability brings many meanings with it.
+The word coachability carries many meanings with it.
 It’s more than just having a growth mindset where you seek and embrace feedback.
 It’s about accountability.
 Being coachable is about holding yourself accountable.
 It’s turning the tables on the fear of accountability that runs in all of us.
 It’s an ego abolition.

 Ego is a natural human tendency.
 We all suffer with an obsessive protection of our egos.
 In many of us, we also feed the ego to grow and develop.
 We all have it.
 Staying accountable breaks this on a daily basis.
 Whether it’s with yourself, your peers and/or a coach, accountability shatters the ego.
 Because now there’s no hiding.